tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Blackened Bones

-When you cast a spell using this staff that deals negative energy damage or that targets an undead creature, and your attack roll equals the escalation die, you score a critical hit against that target, even if the attack roll would normally miss.
+When you cast a spell using this staff that deals necrotic damage or that targets an undead creature, and your attack roll equals the escalation die, you score a critical hit against that target, even if the attack roll would normally miss.

 **Quirk:** Hears the whispers of the restless dead.
 Probably best that they can’t (often) understand them.